Milgard Windows Reviews 2024

 Milgard QuietLine Review

 I live on a busy road and two months ago installed the Milgard QuietLines (45 STC rating).
 They were expensive (I think I paid about $800 per window, which I believe is actually a very good price), and worth every penny.
-My condo is now soooo much quieter, the main culprit now is my walls which I’m guessing has an STC rating of 40.
+My condo is now soooo much quieter.
+Now the main culprit now is my walls which I’m guessing has an STC rating of 40.
 I can still hear certain vehicles drive by, but now only big trucks or motorcycles and they are faint enough that it doesn’t bother me.
 The QuietLines has two windows in one, almost like a double hung inside a double hung.
 It explains the big price tag, I’m sure there are other solutions but I wanted one that would fix it for good.
 I’m glad I did.

-Doug – Consumer – from Chicago in 2010
+Doug – Consumer – from Chicago in 2020

 Ultra vs Andersen 100 Series

 I’m am trying to decide between the Ultra fiberglass window and Andersen 100 Series Fibrex.
 TheAndersen is quite a bit less expensive, but only comes with a 10 year warranty.
-The Ultra is a full fiberglass inside and out — they have a Woodclad option that uses an interior wood veneer. has a limited lifetime warranty but is more expensive.
+The Ultra is a full fiberglass inside and out.
+As well, they have a Woodclad option that uses an interior wood veneer. has a limited lifetime warranty but is more expensive.
 I’ve read from several industry “insiders” that say they don’t like the Andersen 100 Series Fibrex, but they didn’t say why exactly.
-Lots of people seem to like the Marvin Integrity Ultrex (also fiberglass) – this window seems to have two options; a wood interior or a fiberglass interior — the Integrity is less expensive than the Milgard Ultra.
-I’ve heard the downside on the Integrity is less options and custom sizing.

-Sally – Homeowner – from 2010
+Sally – Homeowner – from 2019

 See all of our Marvin Integrity windows reviews.